MuhXd/New-best-comments/about.md

-# Template Mod
+# New best Comments

-Edit about.md to change this
+Have you ever been lazy to type I got a new best on Bloodbath (50%) well this mod now does that for you